ocaml/platform-blog/opam-20-tips.md

 ```

 and both `foo-lib` and `foo-bin` will get automatically pinned to the current
-directory (using git if your project is versionned), and installed.
+directory (using git if your project is versioned), and installed.
 You may
 prefer to use:

 ```